 For most products, Apple's extended warranty plan is known as AppleCare+, which provides up to two or three years (depending on the product) of hardware coverage, as well as coverage for accidental damage.
 Apple used to limit this to two incidents of accidental damage every 12 months (subject to service fees), but changed it to unlimited repairs (with deductible) in September 2022.

 - Extended warranty for up to two years (three years for Macs or Apple Displays), or longer with month-to-month

-- Covers hardware failures and up to two incidents of accidental damage every 12 months, subject to service fees
+- Covers hardware failures and accidental damage, subject to service fees

 - Priority access to Apple support by chat or phone